aldryn/aldryn-boilerplate-bootstrap3/docs/contribution/index.rst

 To extend and run the documentation, you will need `Python <https://www.python.org/downloads/>`_ and `Virtualenv <https://virtualenv.pypa.io/en/latest/installation.html>`_ installed on your computer.
-You also need `Git <http://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_ and a GitHub account obiously.
+You also need `Git <http://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_ and a GitHub account obviously.

 In addition, follow the steps underneath to get them running: